 Therefore, the researchers tried to find a way in which this T-cell response was not activated on the transplantation of hair follicles.
 For the purposes of the research, 24 humanized mice were used (mice with human genes, tissues, or cells, etc.).
 They got irradiated with ultraviolet B. This removed the dendritic cells that were present in the donor hair follicles area.

 Afterwards, the researchers performed an allogenic hair transplant.
 This was successful as it resulted in the growth of new hair.
 Moreover, the transplanted hair follicles also survived for more than 6 months.

-The research is still ongoing.
-The research mentioned took place on humanized mice.
-However, there’s still a long way to go.
-More research needs to take place into allogenic hair transplant.
+This sounds promising enough, but the research on allogeneic hair transplant is still in its infancy.
 There’s a need to know about its long-term success rate and side effects.
-This information is important for the surgery to take place on humans.
+This information is important for the surgery to take place on humans successfully.

 Summing It All Up

-If a hair transplant is not possible for you, we will make sure to discuss some other treatment options with you.
-Many people also wear wigs, extensions, or have scalp tattoos, to hide the balding areas on their scalp.
-However, you shouldn’t lose hope.
-You should have a free consultation session with us to find out if you have enough donor area to have a hair transplant.
-It is the permanent solution to hair loss.
+If a hair transplant is not possible for you, you can discuss other treatment options with your doctor.
+These can include minoxidil and finasteride.
+Many people also wear wigs, extensions or have scalp micropigmentation to hide the balding areas on their scalp.
+So, you shouldn’t lose hope entirely.